des-cuddlebat/arcana/README.md

 # Arcana

-## Motivation
+A complete rework for Minecraft enchantments.
 The goal of this mod is to shift focus towards exploration, looting progressively more difficult content, and making decisions.

 ## Main idea